likicv/usysml-test-cases/test_cases.md

 ## Description

-This Test Case explores characterists of *PartUsage* element.
+Explores characterists of a *PartUsage* element.

 ## Scope